© Ruby Rodriguez · Photography by Claudio Morelli · Roman Rooftop, 2020

 Material Culture & Visual Curation

 The Research: A PhD-led audit of jewelry provenance, spanning museum archives and raw artisanal markets.
-By documenting the intersection of historical craftsmanship and traditional material sourcing, I identify the Perpetual Archetypes of quality that define high-value collections.
+By documenting the intersection of historical craftsmanship and traditional material sourcing, I identify the Perpetual Archetypes that define high-value collections.

 Phase 02 | Scale